JustMoney app

 Interest rate

-Fixed interest rate, with a minimum of 16% and a maximum of 28.75%
+Fixed interest rate, with a minimum of 16% and a maximum of 28.75%.

 Monthly service fee

-R69, with first month free
+R69, with the first month free

 Once-off initiation fee

-Standard fee: R1,207.50
+Standard fee: Up to a maximum of R1,207.50

 Credit life cover

 Yes.
-This covers your outstanding balance in the case of death, permanent or temporary disability, critical or terminal illness.
+This covers your outstanding balance in the case of death, permanent or temporary disability, or critical or terminal illness.

 To qualify